aurelzefi/bootstrap-icons/README.md

 # Bootstrap Icons

-A package to easily use bootstrap icons in your project.
+A package to easily use bootstrap icons in your Laravel project.

 ## Requirements
 - PHP 7.4 or higher
 - Laravel 7.0 or higher

 ## Installation

-Add the package to your repositories and the require it:
+Add the package to your repositories and then require it:

 ```json
     "repositories": [
         {